mrsool/redis_hash_store/README.md

 # RedisHashStore
 `RedisHashStore` extends ActiveSupport's [`RedisCacheStore`](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/cache/redis_cache_store.rb) to provide the ability to easily use Redis hashes for caching.

+We decided to create this gem because:

+1. We were previously using [`#delete_matched`](https://apidock.com/rails/ActiveSupport/Cache/Store/delete_matched) which can have many performance issues at scale (See this [similar issue at GitLab]((https://gitlab.com/gitlab-org/gitlab/-/issues/201808)).
+2. `#deleted_matched` doesn't delete values from all the nodes in a Redis cluster.

 ## Rails
-Supported Rails versions are listed in `Appraisals`.
+Supported Rails versions are listed in [`Appraisals`](https://github.com/mrsool/redis_hash_store/blob/master/Appraisals).

 ## Installing
 Install it yourself as:
 ```bash